Huanli-Meng/Huanli-Demo/github study.md

-This is for a new github study
+This is for a new github study.